ansermino/CodeLens/deliverables/iteration-02.plan.md

 We’ll be making the following artifacts to aid in the creation of our product for this iteration.
 * Task Boards
     1. We use the Freedcamp (task board) to track our high level tasks that we need to complete.
 The benefit of this is that it allows us to give members of our group specific tasks to complete using a high level description.
     2. In addition to having the ability to assign tasks to specific members, we can also assign priorities to each task, so that the developer knows which issues to tackle first.
+To address how we assign priorities to the tasks, we voted as a team to decide which tasks needed to be tackled first, and this usually happened in the weekly meetings.
     3. Tasks will get assigned to members depending on what the issue is, i.e for the front end tasks, they will get assigned to the front end team and for the backend tasks, they will get assigned to the back end team.

 * GitHub Issues